You must be paid the same amount when you’re on holiday (annual leave) as you’re paid when you’re at work – whatever your working pattern.

 If you do casual work with no normal hours, for example on a ‘zero-hours’ contract, your holiday pay will be the average pay you got over the previous 12 weeks.

 These should be weeks in which you were paid.
-If you weren’t paid in one of those 12 weeks (because you didn’t work), the last paid week before that should be used to calculate your holiday pay.
+If you were not paid in one of those 12 weeks (because you did not work), the last paid week before that should be used to calculate your holiday pay.

 Holiday pay must include what you would normally get in commission if you were working.

 All types of overtime you usually work (including voluntary) must be included when calculating holiday pay.
-If you only work overtime occasionally it doesn’t need to be included.
+If you only work overtime occasionally it does not need to be included.

 Rolled-up holiday pay